-This document describes the multiple methods to complete central web authentication on the Wireless LAN Controller (WLC).
+This document describes a configuration example to complete central web authentication on the Wireless LAN Controller (WLC).

 There are no specific requirements for this document.